 Now that we’ve gotten that out the way, here are some of my favorite personal finance tips from Reddit.

-12 of the best personal finance tips from Reddit
+13 of the best Reddit personal finance tips

 Every Sunday, for about 2 hours, I cook and cook and cook.
 I make sure I make enough for my fiancé and me to have lunches for the entire week.
 That's all it takes, two hours!
 And like $40 in groceries.
 When I was really struggling for money, I would still find myself going out to lunch every single day and spending $10-$15 a meal.
 That's $50-$75 a week!
 Now I cook for two people for less than that.

 Nothing could be truer.
-It is often so tempting to take the easy way out and live off sites like Seamless and Postmates, but the truth is that food costs add up very quickly and could hold you back from achieving your goals such as building your emergency fund or a sinking fund.
+It is often so tempting to take the easy way out and live off sites like Seamless and Postmates, but the truth is that food costs add up very quickly and could hold you back from achieving your goals, such as building your emergency fund or a sinking fund.
+So, create a monthly meal plan and start saving some serious cash!

 2. Always check your statements